TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Return.md

 <br />

-After that, we proceed to create a `service` introducing the `binary` path:
+After that, we proceed to create a `service` introducing the service name, `binary` path, our address to receive the `reverse shell`...:

 <br />